 - Heat milk in a saucepan on the stovetop (or again in the microwave) then use a whisk to froth the milk.

-- Strong Coffee: if using strongly brewed coffee instead of espresso, consider using more coffee and less milk (6 ounces) for a more latte-like coffee-forward flavor.
+- Strong Coffee: if using strongly brewed coffee instead of espresso, consider using more coffee/less milk for a more latte-like coffee-forward flavor.

 The post “4 Ways to Make a Homemade Lattes” was originally published in March 2017; in May 2022 each latte was re-published as individual posts.